o-Mateo-o/q-voter-generator/README.md

 ### Rules

 The file must contain one dictionary which elements are sub-dictionaries defining specifications for each plot.
-Keys for sub-dictionaries must be alpha-numeric!
+Keys for sub-dictionaries must be **unique** and **alpha-numeric**!

 #### Parameter groups